EdPoole/edpooleOld/_posts/2013-08-22-AWeekOfJustDeleteMe.md

 title: A week of Just Delete Me
 comments: true
 date: 23rd August 2013
-cover: jdmupdate.jpg
+cover: a-week-of-just-delete-me.jpg
-extract: The last week of <a href="http://justdelete.me">justdelete.me</a> has been crazy. <a href="http://robblewis.me">Robb</a> and I couldn't have imagined the attention it has received.
+extract: The last week of justdelete.me has been crazy.
+Robb and I couldn't have imagined the attention it has received.
 ---

 By the end of Monday we had around 3000 page views.
 To us, this was the greatest thing ever.
 Who would have thought that a simple site like just delete me could gain that many views.
 But that was only the start.